Last updated: 31-Dec-2014

 In the first quarter of 2013, the bank donated $1,102.80 to the League.
 The more depositors registered, the greater the donation.
 All members, including parents of players, are encouraged to participate in this simple way to donate to the League.

-The annual door-to-door canvass of the Borough was held on Saturday 29-Mar, but donations by mail are welcome at any time.
+The annual door-to-door canvass of the Borough will be held on Saturday 28-Mar, but donations by mail are welcome at any time.

 Checks should be payable to “Rutherford Little League, Inc.” Mailed contributions go to P.O.
 Box 427, Rutherford, NJ 07070-0427.
 All contributions are tax-deductible to the extent permitted by law.